 Abigail Wheeler Barker (1656-1743) – From Andover, Massachusetts, Abigail was accused of witchcraft and imprisoned.
 Abigail was born to David and Sarah Wise Wheeler in 1656.
 She grew up to marry Ebenezer Barker, also of Andover.
 Abigail’s sister was Lydia Wheeler Eames, who was married to Daniel Eames.
 By the early part of August 1692, Abigail’s brother-in-law, Daniel Eames, and his mother, Rebecca Blake Eames, both found themselves in prison accused of witchcraft.
 On August 29, 1692, Ebenezer’s brother, William Barker Sr., and his niece, Mary Barker were also imprisoned for witchcraft.
 Three days later, Ebenezer’s nephew, William Barker, Jr, was also arrested on September 1st.

 On September 7th, the Reverend Thomas Barnard conducted what was known as a “Touch Test” in the Andover Church.
 In this ludicrous exercise, those who were accused of witchcraft were blindfolded and forced to touch the “afflicted” girls, which could identify them as a witch.
 With such evidence, Abigail Barker was arrested.
 Her husband, Ebenezer Barker, quickly joined the newly formed Andover resistance and was a signer of petitions of October 12, October 18, and December 6 sent the governor and the high court.
 Despite the petition, the grand jury at the Superior Court of Judicature indicted Abigail.
 However, in a trial by jury on January 6, 1693, she was found not guilty.
 She was released, having been imprisoned for 18 weeks in Salem.
-Afterwards, Abigail went back to her life in Andover and was 87 years-old when she died there in 1743.
+Afterward, Abigail went back to her life in Andover and was 87 years old when she died there in 1743.

 Mary Barker (1679-1752) – From Andover, Massachusetts, 13-year-old Mary Barker was accused of being a witch and imprisoned.
 On August 25, 1692, a complaint was filed by Samuel Martin and Moses Tyler against her, her uncle, William Barker Sr., and Mary Osgood Marston, for afflicting Abigail Martin, Jr., Rose Foster, and Martha Sprague.
 Four days later, on August 29th, Constable Epharaim Foster traveled to Andover and arrested the three accused.
 The daughter of an Andover church deacon, Mary felt confident that she would be freed after questioning.
 However, though she initially denied the charges, she soon confessed and blamed Goodwives Faulkner and Johnson of forcing her to sign the Devil’s book.
 She then began to demonstrate hysterical symptoms.
 She was placed in prison, but, was later found not guilty.